 You Are Already on Facebook, right?

+Most people are already using Facebook.
 If you aren’t, I am not suggesting you start.
-But can you at least ask yourself if should you be on Facebook if you are looking for a job?
-Facebook could be your ticket to a new job!
+But can you at least ask yourself if Facebook could help you look for a job?